Kate-Shepel/eCommerce-Application/README.md

 #### Description 📝

-It's a **Body Care shop**, where customers enjoy of buying a lot of body care products.
-Our application can help customers to find a lot useful products and see information about them, customers also can create accounts, sort products, add some products in basket, send oders and a lot of other things.
+A web application, **Body Care shop**, where customers can browse, sort, and purchase a variety of body care products.
+Users can create accounts, add products to their basket, and place orders.
+Was built by a team of 3 developers, focusing on providing a seamless shopping experience and integrating key e-commerce functionalities.

 # Our team::sunglasses: